Enzo Tortora: Arrest and conviction

 On 17 June 1983, he was arrested and held in jail for 7 months after fake allegations by several pentiti of the Nuova Camorra Organizzata, such as Pasquale Barra, Giovanni Pandico and Giovanni Melluso.
 It was claimed that this was most likely a wrong identification with a man bearing the same surname, but the pentiti continued to accuse Tortora of offences related to cocaine dealing.

 He was sentenced to ten years in jail in his first trial held in 1985, being spared further incarceration only thanks to the providential intervention of the Radical Party who offered him a candidacy to the European Parliament, which Tortora won in a landslide as the country divided between those who held him guilty and those who held him innocent.

 Rehabilitation

 In September 1986, the Court of Appeal of Naples fully acquitted Tortora.
-In 1987 the Supreme Court definitively affirmed Tortora's total innocence, and he started an action against those magistrates who had unjustly tried and sentenced him.
+In 1987 the Supreme Court definitively affirmed Tortora's total innocence, and took action against those magistrates who had unjustly tried and sentenced him.

 After four years, he returned to television, hosting his Portobello show in February 1987.
 Tortora began the show saying "Well then, where did we leave off?"
-(Dove eravamo rimasti?)
-He developed cancer and died in May 1988.
+(Dunque, dove eravamo rimasti?)
+He developed cancer and died in May 1988 at the age of 59.